 Key Ingredients & Substitution Ideas

-- Egg yolks: Be sure to use pasteurized eggs, as they will not be heated.
-Ideally, use a yolk separator rather than the shells to separate, this further prevents contamination.
+- Egg yolks: The foundation of authentic Japanese mayonnaise and the secret to its rich, custard-like texture.
+Use only pasteurized eggs since they won’t be heat-treated.
+Ideally, use a yolk separator rather than the shells to separate.
+This further prevents contamination.

 - Ajinomoto (MSG) (optional): As we discussed earlier, it is not possible to completely recreate the taste of Kewpie without some MSG.
-However, if you don’t want to use it, you can simply leave it out and still make a good mayonnaise.
-However, please note in advance that the taste will be slightly different from Kewpie’s without MSG.
+However, if you don’t want to use it, you can simply leave it out or even use dashi granules instead.

 Here are my step-by-step instructions for how to make Japanese-style mayonnaise at home.
 For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.